HR Priorities in Case of Blue Collar Workers in 2026 (Updated)

 What are the main HR priorities for blue-collar workers?

-Why is workplace safety important for blue-collar workers?
+Why is workplace safety important for blue-collar employees?

-What role does employee engagement play in HR for blue-collar workers?
+What role does communication play in managing blue-collar teams?